StevenSong/multimodal-cancer-survival/embed/README.md

 ## Embed RNA-seq
 We embed RNA-seq gene expression data using BulkRNABert by Gelard et al. 2025.
 We have minimally modified the authors' codebase for use in our analysis; our modified version is [forked here](https://github.com/StevenSong/BulkRNABert) and is installed via this project's [`requirements.txt`](../requirements.txt).

-**NB:** You still need to download the `checkpoints` folder so that the model weights can be loaded for inference: https://github.com/instadeepai/multiomics-open-research/tree/main/checkpoints
+**NB:** You still need to download the `checkpoints` folder so that the model weights can be loaded for inference: https://github.com/instadeepai/multiomics-open-research/tree/main/checkpoints.
+While Gelard et al. provide checkpoints for their model trained on TCGA data, we strictly use models which are not trained on TCGA to avoid data leakage.

 Our version expects a GPU to accelerate inference.
 To embed the prepared RNA-seq data, run:
 ```bash